-Completed by Internship Graduates at 2 and 5-year post internship
+Completed by Internship Graduates at 2 year post internship

-Jordan School District Doctoral Psychology Internship
+Jordan School District Doctoral Psychology Internship End-of-Year Survey

-Doctoral Psychology End-of-Year Survey

-Date
+Date .

-Name (optional):
+Name e (optional):

 First

-Middl e
+Midd le

 Last

-Date/ Year you will com plete your JSD doctoral psychology interns hip.
+Date/ Year you will c omplete your JSD doctoral psychology interns hip.

-Program Aims an d Competencie !S
+Program Aims an d Competencie es

-1. Ain How did the prog ntegration of research and p ram you completed whil earch and practice in sch Somewhat prepared e on internship pror ool psychology serv mote opportunities for the vice delivery?
+1. A in How did the p the integration of research and program you completed while research and practice in sch e on internship pro mote opportunities for the

-0 0 0 0
+Not at All Somewhat prepared Well prepared Very well prepare ed

+\bigcirc

-ities to address complex acae mall group and systems level emotional, and mental health
+- rtunities to address complex aca al, small group and systems leve emotional, and menta l health

-complex academic, e individual, small group
+he internship provide oppo al-emotional, and mental he evels? -

-Not at All Somewhat prepared Well prepared Very well prepared
+Not at All Somewhat prepared Well prepared Very well prepare ed

-0 \bigcirc 0 \bigcirc
+\bigcirc \bigcirc \bigcirc